risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/manage/view-configure-system-parameters.md

 ---
-id: view-adjust-system-parameters
+id: view-configure-system-parameters
-title: View and adjust system parameters
+title: View and configure system parameters
-description: View the system parameters and adjust their values if needed.
+description: View the system parameters and configure their values if needed.
-slug: /view-adjust-system-parameters
+slug: /view-configure-system-parameters
 ---

 ## What are system parameters?